Ranjankumar666/simpleserver/README.md

 - Response.java -> Handles HTTP responses.
 - Router.java   -> Manages route handling.
 - Client.java  -> Spawns a thread for each client request
+- Middleware.js -> Lambda function to customize the request and the response

 ```